shawnfromportland/agentmemoryforcursor/README.md

 # Agent Memory For Cursor IDE
 Persistent Agent Memory For Cursor
+Allows agent to remember what you've requested of it and all the work you've done in the past, across dev sessions.
+- project specific, no spillover effects into other projects
+- simple to use, there is only one command to know: "@bootagent"

 ## What it can do
 a few simple rules can enable persistent agent memory in cursor as well as automate your git commit workflow from the chat window.